 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-Deferred outflows of resources consist of unrecognized items not yet charged to pension expense and OPEB and contributions from the employer after the measurement date but before the end of the employer's reporting period.
+Deferred outflows of resources consist of unrecognized items not yet charged to pension expense and OPEB and contributions from the employer after the measurement date but before the end of the employer's reporting period and the unamortized portion of the net difference between projected and actual earnings on pension plan investments and OPEB.